 While the WikiCamps Australia app isn’t free (currently costing around $8 depending on your device), the cost of the app is “redeemed” if you just stay a single night at a cheap or free campground you discover on the app.
 Not to mention the time it’ll save you.

 WikiCamps also has the ability to display other types of facilities on the road, from picnic areas to toilet and shower facilities.
 These are also filtered for dog-friendly options, handy for looking for somewhere to stop for lunch, although the user reviews aren’t as extensive.
 There’s also the option to download listings and maps to view offline, a must in Australia.

 If you’d prefer your listing of camp sites to be in physical format, there are multiple books available to purchase at your local book shop or camping store.
-This is what I used when I last camped around Australia, back in the early days of mobile phones.
+This is what I used when I camped on a road trip around Australia, back in the early days of mobile phones.